Myanmar quake death toll rises to 1,644 as resistance movement announces partial ceasefire

 The number of dead also rises in Thailand

-In neighboring Thailand, the death toll increased to 10.
+In neighboring Thailand, the death toll rose to 17.
 The quake rocked the greater Bangkok area, home to around 17 million people, and other parts of the country.
-Many places in the north reported damage, but the only casualties were reported in Bangkok, the capital.
+Many places in the north reported damage, but the only casualties were reported in Bangkok.

-Nine of the fatalities were at the site of the collapsed high-rise under construction near Bangkok's Chatuchak market, while 78 people were still unaccounted for.
+Of the death toll, 10 were killed in the high rise building near famous Chatuchak market that collapsed, while the rest were killed in seven other sites.
+Authorities in Bangkok said 83 people were unaccounted for.

 On Saturday, more heavy equipment was brought in to move the tons of rubble, but hope was fading among friends and relatives.

-Note: This story has been corrected to show that the military seized power in 2021, not 2001.